MrurBo/nodejs-term2d/README.md

 ### Installation

-1. Install the required dependencies:
+1. Install the package:

     ```sh
-    npm install
+    npm install @mrurbo/term2d
     ```

-2. Run the engine demo:

-    ```sh
-    npm run test
-    ```

-This executes test.js, which demonstrates the engine's capabilities.
+You can see the example in examples/test.js

 ## Controls

-- **W/A/S/D:** Move the viewport.
 - **Escape:** Exit the application.

 ## Project Structure